 (Product-specific FAQs answer searchers common questions.)

-#15.
-Enhance the Page with Video
+#6.
+Enhance the Page With Video Content

 Maybe you show how to use the product, key features it has, comparisons, etc.